bebee4java/sqlalarm/README.md

 2. sa-core: core module of sqlalarm(including source/filter/sink(alert))

 ### Developing SQLAlarm
-You can use bin/start-local.sh to start a local SQLAlarm serve.
-We recommend to run it use yarn-client or local mode in spark cluster after packaging jar.
+You can use bin/start-local.sh to start a local SQLAlarm serve at IntelliJ IDEA.
+We recommend to run it use yarn-client or local mode in spark cluster after packaged jar.

 Minimal requirements for a SQLAlarm serve are:
 - Java 1.8 +